Ed.D. Program: Educational Leadership

 Program Overview

-The Ed.D. concentration in Educational Leadership offers two options: PK-12 Leadership and Higher Education Leadership.
-Both options help educational leaders develop the knowledge, skills, and dispositions to act as change agents in their communities, with the ability to use rigorous research to address a wide range of problems related to practice and policy.
+The Ed.D. concentration in Educational Leadership offers three options: PK-12 Leadership, Higher Education Leadership, and New Jersey Principal/School Administrator Certification.
+All options help educational leaders develop the knowledge, skills, and dispositions to act as change agents in their communities, with the ability to use rigorous research to address a wide range of problems related to practice and policy.

-Both options help educational leaders develop the knowledge, skills, and dispositions to act as change agents in their communities, with the ability to use rigorous research to address a wide range of problems related to practice and policy.
-The program covers issues of organizational and leadership theory common amongst K-12, pre-school, and higher education institutions.
+The Rutgers Ed.D. programs in Educational Leadership help educational leaders develop the knowledge, skills, and dispositions to act as change agents in their communities, with the ability to use rigorous research to address a wide range of problems related to practice and policy.
+The programs cover issues of organizational and leadership theory common amongst K-12, pre-school, and higher education institutions.
 Notably, the GSE’s inquiry-oriented curriculum will focus specifically on the individual challenges and issues our students face as educational leaders.
 Students will read and critique research, analyze and discuss case studies, participate in simulations, practice communication skills, and conduct their own investigations of meaningful issues and problems.
-Students in this concentration will be challenged to understand and use research and data effectively in meeting the problems of practice, particularly those related to equity and social justice.
+Students will be challenged to understand and use research and data effectively in meeting the problems of practice, particularly those related to equity and social justice.

 For more information about this program: